-Students registered in non-credit courses pay fees as indicated in the announcements published by the Leeward CC Office of Continuing Education and Workforce Development or the English Language Institute.
+Students registered in non-credit courses pay fees as indicated by the Leeward CC Office of Continuing Education and Workforce Development or the English Language Institute.

 PAYMENT PROCEDURES

 Payments for tuition and fees can be made in full or in installments.